 Cerave is what I always recommend because it’s affordable and has 4 different kinds to pick from.
 Good Molecules is another affordable brand with a lovely gel cleanser and cleansing balm.
 If you want to splurge (totally unnecessary imo), Holifrog makes excellent cleansers for all skin types and situations.

-I also like the Bioderma Sensibio Micellar Water personally, but I find it less versatile than balm/oil cleansers for general use.
+I also like the Bioderma Sensibio Micellar Water, but I find it less versatile than balm/oil cleansers for general use.
 It’s too gentle to remove medium/heavy makeup and requires cotton pads to work effectively.

 Step 2: Treat